-The Operating Surplus Ratio disclosed in Note 14 has also been calculated after adjusting for the distortions resulting from the differences between the actual grants received and the grants entitlements allocated.
+The Operating Surplus Ratio and Net Liabilities Ratio disclosed in Note 14 have also been calculated after adjusting for the distortions resulting from the differences between the actual grants received and the grants entitlements allocated.

 The actual amounts of untied grants received during the reporting periods (including the advance allocations) are disclosed in Note 2.